oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     ![](images/new-finance-status.png "new sales version")

-5. Review and execute the following command as a dry-run to report on cleanup impact for *finance.subnet.vcn.oraclevcn.com*
+5. Now that finance database has been patched, we have its old Oracle Home for cleanup.
+Review and execute the following command in terminal as a dry-run to report on cleanup impact for *finance.subnet.vcn.oraclevcn.com*

     ```